Life and work of the divine Michelangelo

 After the visit to the David, we continue our tour with the discovery of the New Sacristy, designed by Michelangelo a as funerary chapel for the Medici family and located inside of the San Lorenzo complex.
 Here the artist projected a space that perfectly unites the sculpture with the architecture.
 The tombs of Lorenzo Duke of Urbino and Giuliano Duke of Nemours fit perfectly into their architectonic frames.
 While we admire this magnificent space, we discover the hidden meanings of Michelangelo’s work and we learn about his tormented relationship with the Medici family.

 Duration: 4 h.
 The tour runs from Tuesday to Saturday.

 - Bargello Museum

 Price for tour:

 1-14 participants: 240 €

 30 and more participants: 300 €

 The price does not include the costs of the museum tickets.

-The price includes sale tax and all other compulsory duties.
+The price includes sales tax and all other compulsory duties.

 Discover my tours: